 The FDA and other governmental bodies have already taken action towards curbing this menace that has plagued our youth.
 The FDA was given the power to regulate the manufacturing, sales and the distribution of all tobacco products in 2009.

-Due to the rise of e-cigarette vaping especially among youth, however, the U.S government has made several moves to ban its sale or stifle distribution due to the belief that many youth could consider these substances as flavoring without realizing how dangerous it can potentially be to their overall physical health.
-The FDA has steps they plan to take in partnership with state governments to tackle the sales and marketing of e-cigarettes to children especially as a flavoring or as candy-like substances.
+The U.S government has made several moves to ban the sale or stifle distribution of vaping products due to the belief that many youth could use these substances without realizing how dangerous it can potentially be to their overall physical health.
+The FDA has steps they plan to take in partnership with state governments to tackle the sales and marketing of e-cigarettes to children.
 So far, they have issued a warning against the manufacturing and sale of these products to 12 companies based in the U.S. that makes sales through deceptive marketing.

 The FDA has urged these companies to properly address the sale of these e-cigarettes to youths or risk losing the right to manufacture vaping products in the country.
 To gain clearance to return to the market, they would have to prove that the benefits to adults that tend to use these e-cigarettes to stop smoking conventional cigarettes greatly outweigh the risks that young people may encounter.